developer-portal/content/tech/languages/ruby/gems-installation.md

 install: --no-document
 ```

-This method won't override the system's defaults.
+This method will not override the system's defaults.

 Or, in order to override the system's default, one can use: